s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 #### Custom types

-As in any good programming language, in Haskell programmers obviously do not have to represent everything with only some base-set of types.
+As in any mature programming language, in Haskell programmers obviously do not have to represent everything with only some base-set of types.
 Types are usually defined in three different ways.
 For starters, we can give types aliases with the `type` keyword like